somekindofdesign/ultimate-decision-maker/README.md

     <li>Users can play 'Best out of 3' or 'Best of 5' games</li>
     <li>Users can add multiple players (Pizza vs Sushi vs BBQ) to the game</li>
 </ul>

+<p>In addition to the above, users should be able to learn how to play the game through a choice comparison function.
+This feature was built during development and was part of a How-to page.
+However, it required further debugging and failed QA and usability tests.
+It was removed from the project before deployment/project deadline and the code saved outside of the project to assist with future iterations of the site.</p>

 [Back to top](#welcome-to-the-ultimate-decision-maker)
 <br><br>